RayHightower/RayHightower.com/_posts/2022-02-04-data-plus-eos.markdown

 ### EOS Recap

-If you are considering EOS for your business, you might enjoy some of the other articles in the series:
+If you are considering EOS for your business, you might find value in some of the other articles in the series:

 * [EOS Overview](/blog/2021/02/15/traction-entrepreneurial-operating-system-eos/)
 * [Vision](/blog/2021/03/08/vision-and-eos/)
 * [People](/blog/2021/04/08/people-and-eos/)
-* Data (this post)
+* Data (this post) For related posts: [Data](/blog/2022/02/04/data-plus-eos/)
 * Issues
 * Process
 * Traction